BEON.tech

 • Reduce costs by 30–50% compared to onshore rates

-• Scale faster through flexible engagement models (like staff augmentation)
+• Scale faster through flexible engagement models (like direct hiring or staff augmentation)

 • Sustainable Engineering: Eco-friendly practices are becoming standard.
 Agile teams now write “green” code (optimized for low energy) and choose sustainable hosting solutions.
 Providers in eco-conscious regions also incorporate environmental metrics into their processes.
 This focus on sustainability drives long-term efficiency and meets growing corporate responsibility goals.

-• Tech Upskilling: Continuous learning is the norm.
+• Tech Upskilling & Niche Specialization: Continuous learning is the norm.
 Top nearshore firms actively train their engineers in cutting-edge domains like AI/ML, blockchain, and data analytics.
 As companies demand advanced capabilities, nearshore talent pools are aggressively upskilling so that squads can take on specialized projects (from blockchain integration to big-data pipelines) without long hiring cycles.

 • Hybrid Work Models: The blend of in-person and remote work remains key.
 Many agile nearshore teams use hybrid setups (periodic on-site workshops combined with remote coding) to balance agility and flexibility.